grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

   )
 ```

-But that would make the names `Calling()` and `LoudNoise()` out of place without being nested as `TriggersBoth()` arguments.
+But that would make the names `Calling()` and `LoudNoise()` out of place everywhere it is not being nested as `TriggersBoth()` arguments.
 For example, if we wanted to make another building that would only use a loud alarm, the composition would look like this:

 ```csharp
 new OtherBuilding(LoudNoise());